ai-republic/bms-to-inverter/README.md

 mail.recipients=
 ```

-If you intend to use the [`webserver`](https://github.com/ai-republic/bms-to-inverter/blob/main/webserver) project to monitor your BMSes you might want to review the [`application.properties`](https://github.com/ai-republic/bms-to-inverter/blob/main/webserver/src/main/resources) to define the server port and make sure that the MQTT properties match those in your `config.properties`.
+If you intend to use the [`webserver`](https://github.com/ai-republic/bms-to-inverter/blob/main/webserver) project to monitor your BMSes you might want to review the `~/bms-to-inverter/config/webserver.properties.mine` to define the server port and make sure that the MQTT properties match those in your `bms-to-inverter/config/config.properties.mine`.

 ```
 # Webserver properties